javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

 ### Exercise 4: Review the produce Security incident.

 After we created the custom analytics rule that detect us for  malicious inbox rule rules.
-Let's review the incident that6 created from this analytics rule.
+Let's review the incident that was created from this analytics rule.

 1. On the main Azure Sentinel main page, select **incidents** and review the incident page
 2. Locate a new incident with title **"Malicious Inbox Rule, affected user AdeleV@contoso.OnMicrosoft.com"** notice that the name adapt and the effected user name added to the incident name.
 3. In the right pane we can review the incident preview, this view will gave us high level overview on the incident and the entity that related to it.

-4. Press on the **"view full details**
+4. Press on the **"view full details"**

 ![entity mapping](../Images/m3incident_pane.gif?raw=true)